-Some businesses in the EU may need to provide an invoice when supplying goods or services.
-For further details on the invoice and these requirements, please find more information on the European Commission's website.
+Businesses in certain countries may need to provide an invoice when supplying goods or services.
+For further details on the invoice and these requirements, please contact your local tax authorities.
+For sellers in the EU, you can find useful information on the European Commission's website.

-As of July 1, 2018, some orders shipped to Etsy customers in Australia are subject to Goods & Sales Tax (GST).
+Some orders shipped to Etsy customers in Australia are subject to Goods & Sales Tax (GST).
 Etsy will collect a 10% GST on orders if each of the following applies: